-During those meetings, Van Gaal proposed in great detail his plans for the club.
-He laid out his targets for the next three years, his tactical vision, his view on nurturing youngsters from the academy and his opinion on the current make-up of the squad.
+During those meetings, Van Gaal has proposed in great detail his plans for the club.
+He has laid out his targets for the next three years, his tactical vision, his view on naturing youngsters from the academy and his opinion on the current make-up of the squad.

-It was Van Gaal, for example, who ultimately decided that Rio Ferdinand should not be offered a new contract, with the veteran defender’s departure confirmed last Monday after 12 years at Old Trafford.
+It was Van Gaal, for example, who ultimately decided that Rio Ferdinand should not be offered a new contract, with the veteran defender’s departure confirmed on Monday after 12 years at Old Trafford.

-Naturally, much of the talk between Van Gaal and the United hierarchy centred on how to get the squad back in the Champions League and competing for titles as soon as possible following a dismal campaign under David Moyes.
+Naturally, much of the talk between Van Gaal and the United hierarchy has centred on how to get the squad back in the Champions League and competing for titles as soon as possible.

 Ed Woodward, United’s executive vice-chairman, will take ultimate responsibility for United’s success - or lack thereof - in recruiting players this summer.